tidjee-dev/bcd-cogip-api/README.md

 # bcd-cogip-api

 <!-- Admonition Disclaimer -->
-> [!WARNING] All data is fake and not real.
+>[!WARNING] All data in this API is fake and not real.
 This project is only for learning purpose.

 ## Overview